 - Social: My in-person socialization is limited to seeing my brother and niece every couple of weeks.
 I don’t have to try to mask at all, which is good, but if the visit goes longer than an hour I’m pretty wiped out afterwards.
 I get my social fix in the blogging world, which works well for me, but overall, I’d say I’m pretty impaired in this domain.

 - Occupational: I’m low-functioning in this area.
-Work or volunteering are not doable at this point.
+Work/volunteering is not doable at this point.

 - Daily living: I’m somewhere in the middle on this.
 I’ve lowered my standards a lot, particularly when it comes to hygiene/grooming, but I am maintaining those standards.
 Lack of caring is the issue rather than lack of energy.
 Brushing teeth doesn’t happen very often; it’s very low down on the caring list.
 I seldom bother with cooking anything that requires much effort, but I go grocery shopping and I feed myself.